Ruben Gallego facts for kids

 - Congressional Coalition on Adoption

-2024 U.S. Senate campaign
+U.S. Senate

 On January 22, 2023, Gallego announced his candidacy for the United States Senate in 2024.
-The seat is currently held by Kyrsten Sinema, an independent who was first elected as a Democrat in 2018, and who has angered some members of the party due to her opposition to filibuster reform and some Democratic legislation.
+The seat was then held by Kyrsten Sinema, an independent who was first elected as a Democrat in 2018, and who angered some members of the party due to her opposition to filibuster reform and some Democratic legislation.
 After Gallego entered the race, and with Sinema not polling well, she chose not to run for reelection.
 Gallego had raised more money than Sinema in the first two quarters of 2023.

 In 2022, Gallego bought a home near Capitol Hill using a special mortgage loan program for military veterans.
 He claimed the District of Columbia home as his primary residence although his campaign maintains that he resides in his Phoenix home.
 Gallego receives a homeowner rebate in Arizona that lowers the tax burdens for residents who primarily live in the state.
 Politico noted that Gallego "may have to explain why he declared he was primarily a resident of the nation's capital".